Monkey Quest: Tribes

-And the fifth and final tribe, the Mek-Tek (Mechanical Technology).
-This tribe was never playable as the game was shut down before it was released.
+There were also in-game locations and non-player characters associated with a fifth tribe, the Mek-Tek.
+However, the game was shut down before the option to join the Mek-Tek could be added.

 Quests

-There were a large number of Quests available throughout the game.
-There were 4 different kinds of Main Quests could only be done once by every player.
+There were a large number of quests available throughout the game.
+Main quests could only be done once by every player.
 As the player leveled up their character, main quests would become more difficult to complete.

 Daily Quests

 Daily Quests could be done once a day by any player, regardless of their current level.

 Side Quests

-Side Quests - Quests that could be done in addition to the other quest types.
+Side Quests could be done in addition to the other quest types.

 Multiplayer Quests

 Quests that required 2 or more players.
 Most of these only required 2, but some required 3 players.
-A Pet could also help in these quests.
+A Pet could also act as a replacement or substitute for an extra player.

-Stages

-There were 6 kinds of Quests in Monkey Quest.
-Each type depended on which section of Ook the player is in.